 If your event involves many colleagues, plan a short meeting to inform everyone at the same time.
 You can also organize a conference call if people work at different locations—including from home because of the coronavirus...
 (If the issue concerns only or mainly your own team, then it has probably already been discussed during work meetings.)

-Don't merely inform them about the decision; also let them know about your communication plan, including policies regarding cancelation or postponement as well.
+Don't merely inform them about the decision; also let them know about your communication plan, including policies regarding cancellation or postponement as well.
 And, if possible, divide up tasks among the group to make your work easier!

 10. Inform speakers and guests